batect/batect/docs/content/tips/BuildArtifactsOwnedByRoot.md

 it is owned by the `root` Unix user, making it difficult for other users to modify or delete the files.
 This most often comes up when a build task produces an artifact and writes that artifact to a mounted volume.

-(On OS X and Windows, the Docker daemon runs as the currently logged-in user and so any files created in mounted volumes are owned by that user, so this is not an issue.)
+(On macOS and Windows, the Docker daemon runs as the currently logged-in user and so any files created in mounted volumes are owned by that user, so this is not an issue.)

 To fix this issue, batect can run containers in 'run as current user' mode, ensuring that all files written to a mounted volume are created by the current user, not root.
 This mode can be enabled on a per-container basis with the [`run_as_current_user` option](../config/Containers.md#run_as_current_user).